Samsung Electronics Expects Profit Rise On Coronavirus Demand - UrduPoint

 But the consumer electronics and IT and mobile divisions "will likely see their earnings decline", he added.

-One industry source who asked not to be named said increasing uncertainty going into the second quarter would "exacerbate troubles".

-Samsung's key sales regions of North America, Asia and Europe are among the hardest-hit by the virus, said James Kang, an analyst at market researcher Euromonitor.
+Samsung's key sales regions of North America, Asia and Europe are among the hardest-hit by the virus, said James Kang of Euromonitor.

 "With suspended retail businesses, reduced shipments and weak consumer sentiment, sales in those regions could plunge dramatically in the second quarter," he said.